Jump to Recipe

 Cinnamon Crescent Roll Cheesecake Stuffed Wreath

 Holiday baking CAN be easy!
-This Snickerdoodle Cheesecake Stuffed Crescent Wreath is the recipe you need for a quick, easy treat everyone will love.
-Perfect for holiday brunch or a simple dessert to add to the spread.
+This cinnamon cream cheese filled Crescent Roll Wreath is the recipe you need for a quick, easy treat everyone will love.
+Perfect for holiday brunch or a cozy weekend brunch with the ones you love.
+Only 15 minutes of prep!

 Prep Time: 10 minutes